sohooo/k8s-playbooks/docs/MAINTENANCE_PLAYBOOK.md

 # Maintenance Playbook Reference

 The `playbooks/maintenance.yml` file is the primary entry point for scheduled upkeep of the RKE2 clusters.
 A single play now targets all maintenance hosts and leans on the inventory hierarchy to keep control-plane and worker execution easy to understand.
+The heavy lifting lives in the shared [`roles/rke2`](../roles/rke2) role so the upgrade and maintenance workflows stay in sync.

 ## Execution order